-The Group has contractual commitments and obligations for the construction and development of investment properties and property and equipment items aggregating ₱5,612 million and ₱4,696 million as of December 31, 2024 and 2023, respectively.
-Moreover, the Group has contractual obligations amounting to ₱1,847 million and ₱4,310 million as of December 31, 2024 and 2023, respectively, for the completion and delivery of real estate units that have been presold.
+The Group has contractual commitments and obligations for the construction and development of investment properties and property and equipment items aggregating P5,612 million and P4,696 million as of December 31, 2024 and 2023, respectively.
+Moreover, the Group has contractual obligations amounting to P1,847 million and P4,310 million as of December 31, 2024 and 2023, respectively.
+Moreover, the december 31, 2024 and 2023, respectively.